telekom/mrcs/README.md

 ![clientarchitecture](https://user-images.githubusercontent.com/104825498/177164151-5cde4ed8-3a49-43f5-87d4-54e1eb5d6f64.PNG)

-- ROS message get converted to JSON Objects with the soss-json package
+- ROS messages get converted to JSON Objects with the soss-json package
 - MQTT client detects if payload is JSON or MessagePack
 - Format of out-going message can be configured system-wide and per interface
 - ROS topics are mapped to MQTT topics 1:1